misiektoja/instagram_monitor/docs/usage.md

 **Note**: You can also adjust check intervals and randomization timers live via the **Settings** menu in the **Web Dashboard**.

 Use at least 3600 seconds unless you have a specific reason to send more frequent requests.
-Shorter intervals create more Instagram traffic and may increase the chance of limits.
+Shorter intervals create more Instagram traffic and may increase the chance of limits. `--doctor` warns when the configured interval is shorter than that.

 By default, the actual wait changes on each cycle.
 The range is: